-This five-thousand-dollar scholarship is awarded each year to a student entering the second or third year of the Master of Architecture Program.
+This scholarship is awarded each year to a student entering the second or third year of the Master of Architecture Program.
 The recipient is selected on the basis of financial need and design ability.
-The scholarship was established by Mr. and Mrs. Sheldon Gerber in memory of their son, Alan (M. Arch.
+The scholarship was established by Mr. and Mrs. Sheldon Gerber in memory of their son, Alan (M.Arch.
 '83).